liveoak-io/liveoak-examples-archive/todomvc/README.md

 * Create new collection in MongoDB (Manual step currently required)
   * Go to [http://localhost:8080/admin#/applications/todomvc/storage/storage/browse](http://localhost:8080/admin#/applications/todomvc/storage/storage/browse)
   * Click "New collection" > Fill collection name "todos" (name is important as it's used by the application) > Click "Add"
   * This step is not mandatory because in case that you first login as some admin user (in our case user "bob"), collection will be automatically created during first access to application.
-In case that you're using just self-registered users, it will be needed.
+But in case that you're using just self-registered users, it will be needed.

 Running the application